Barsonax/Pathfindax/README.md

 Its also possible to use dynamic pathfinding if you use potential fields.
 A example of this is shown in the video below:
 ![](https://thumbs.gfycat.com/PinkCriminalEmperorshrimp-size_restricted.gif)

-You can find some examples on how to use pathfindax in duality [here](https://github.com/Barsonax/Pathfindax/tree/master/Source/Code/Duality.Plugins.Pathfindax.Examples/Components).

-Most of the implementation is in a separate dll which can also be used without duality and only depends on the DualityPrimitives package.
-A example of using pathfindax in a console app can be found [here](https://github.com/Barsonax/Pathfindax/blob/master/Source/Code/Pathfindax.Example/Program.cs).

 ## Getting Started

 ### Installing